WWE News: Sasha Banks Has No Interest In Ever Working With Alexa Bliss Again

 When it comes to professional wrestling, a good storyteller will make it seem like they truly can’t stand the opponent they are facing off against in the ring.
-Other times, there is legitimate heat and dislike between the people in the ring and such is the case for two of the top female stars in WWE.
+Other times, there is legitimate heat and dislike between the people in the ring, which is the case for two of the top female stars in WWE.
 Sasha Banks is a true boss and will always be professional, but if it is up to her, she would be happy to never work against Alexa Bliss ever again.

 For quite a long time, there has been speculation that the two former champions really don’t like each other.
 There have even been reports that the heat between them on WWE television is completely legit and not just scripted into the story.